Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Introduction

-Despite their benefits, chatbots may bear several risks for their use in conducting surveys.
-First, a turn-by-turn chat often takes time.
+Despite their benefits, chatbots bear several risks for their use in conducting surveys.
+First, a turn-by-turn chat requires participants to take extra time and effort to complete a survey.
 It is unclear whether people would be willing to take the time to chat and complete a survey, let alone providing quality responses.
 The risk is even higher for surveys with paid participants, who would not be rewarded for taking a longer survey.
-Second, current chatbots are far from perfect and their limited conversation capabilities may lead to user disappointment and frustration ~\cite{tallyn2018ethnobot}.
+Second, current chatbots are far from perfect and their limited conversation capabilities may lead to user disappointment and frustration \cite{grudin2019chatbots}.
 It is unknown whether the limited capabilities would deter participants from offering quality responses or completing a survey.
-Moreover, it is difficult for a chatbot to accurately interpret and properly respond to humans' diverse free-text input to open-ended questions ~\cite{devault2014simsensei}.
+Moreover, it is difficult for a chatbot to accurately interpret and properly respond to humans' diverse free-text input to open-ended questions \cite{devault2014simsensei}.
 Once participants realize that a chatbot cannot fully understand or assess their responses, it is unknown whether they would do mischief by intentionally feeding the chatbot with bogus responses, which would adversely affect the overall response quality.
 Finally, the use of a personified conversational system may lead to user behaviors that affect survey quality.
-For example, studies show that people have positivity bias when giving opinions to an agent ~\cite{thomaz2008teachable}, producing potentially biased survey results.
+For example, studies show that people have positivity bias when giving opinions to an agent \cite{thomaz2008teachable}, producing potentially biased survey results.

-To our knowledge, there have not been any in-depth studies examining the effectiveness and limitations of AI-powered conversational surveys in contrast to typical online surveys.
-We, therefore, ask two research questions: \begin{itemize} \item {\textbf{RQ1:} How would user response quality differ, especially the quality of user free-text responses collected in an AI-powered chatbot-driven survey vs. a traditional online survey?} \item{\textbf{RQ2:} How would participant engagement differ in an AI-powered chatbot-driven survey vs. a traditional online survey?} \end{itemize}
+To our knowledge, there have not been any in-depth studies examining the effectiveness and limitations of AI-powered chatbot surveys in contrast to typical online surveys.
+We, therefore, ask two research questions: \begin{itemize} \item {\textbf{RQ1:} How would user response quality differ, especially the quality of user free-text responses to open-ended questions in an AI-powered chatbot-driven survey vs. a traditional online survey?} \item{\textbf{RQ2:} How would participant engagement differ in an AI-powered chatbot-driven survey vs. a traditional online survey?} \end{itemize}

+To answer the above research questions, we designed and conducted a field study that compared the use of an AI-powered chatbot versus a typical online survey with the focus on eliciting user answers to open-ended questions.
+As mentioned above, there are potential benefits and risks of using chatbots to conduct surveys, especially when involving open-ended questions.
+However, none of the benefits or risks have been examined.
+In this first study, we thus decided to focus on examining the \emph{holistic} effect of a chatbot instead of investigating the effect of separate chatbot features.